zng-ui/zng/TODO/_current.md

-* Fix focus highlight in the detached button.
 * Fix focus_shortcut only working when focus is already inside widget.

+* Better disabled visuals, disabled_cursor.
 * Fix text reuse in button example when multiple buttons are added.
 * Optimize/fix interactivity, can we make parent interactivity affecting child a guaranteed?